4 Honest Questions about the Millennial Kingdom

 Sam Storms (Amill) picked on this point in the “Evening of Eschatology” debate moderated by John Piper.

 Piper chimed in on the debate he had been objectively moderating, by suggesting one possible solution: babies.
 The children born to those mortal believers who survive the tribulation and who enter the kingdom, will be born with Adam’s sin nature.
-Those born in the MK will still need to repent of sin and accept Christ to be saved.
+Those born in the Millennial Kingdom will still need to repent of sin and accept Christ to be saved.
 And some will not do so.
 Remember this is not heaven, it is still earth.
 There are changes, but there is still sin and death (Isaiah 65:20).

 4. How can there be rebelling unbelievers in the Kingdom if Jesus is physically present?